Chain of Craters Road

 Holei Sea Arch, Hawaii Volcanoes National Park

-A 23-mile winding route through the coastal area and East Rift of Hawaii Volcanoes National Park, Chain of Craters Road is the only designated Scenic Byway in Hawaii.
+Chain of Craters Road is a 23-mile winding route through the coastal area and East Rift of Hawaii Volcanoes National Park.
 First built in 1928, the original road connected Makaopuhi Crater with Crater Rim Drive.
 In 1959 the road was lengthened to Kalapana.
 Several times over the years, lava flows from different vents of the Kilauea volcano have covered parts of the road.
 Along the route are several hiking trails and spur roads that lead to overlooks and viewpoints of pit craters, lava flows, smoke and steam plumes from lava tubes and various other geographic and geologic sites.
 Chain of Craters Road also offers some great views of the seacoast and of the tropical rainforests it passes through.

 The route begins near the summit of Kilauea at Crater Rim Drive and drops about 3,700 feet as it travels southeast to Harry K. Brown County Park at the edge of the island.
 It's near the county park where the road dead-ends beside the lava flow that destroyed Kalapana in 1990.